In the Clouds – Artist Residency Application Logo

 Will I have access to workspace, tools, or equipment on-site at Cactus Club?

-On-site you will have access to: the main room, the 600 sq ft room which hosts our live music and community events, to use as a workspace when the room is not in use (typically anytime before 5pm on weekdays) or as a performance space; the driveway and backyard for projects that might require outdoor ventilation; the upstairs (not wheelchair accessible) offers access to a Mac desktop computer and deskspace in a shared office.
+On-site you will have access to: the main room, the 600 sq ft room which hosts our live music and community-led public events, to use as a workspace when the room is not in use (typically anytime before 5pm on weekdays); the driveway and backyard for projects that might require outdoor ventilation; the upstairs (not wheelchair accessible) which offers access to a Mac desktop computer and deskspace in a shared office where Cactus staff are often present.
 The kitchen (stove, oven, microwave, refrigerator) and green room is also available for you to make a snack or relax in.

 While we are primarily a music venue*, we have equipment and tools available for your use: